 At this “assessment center,” or “AC,” you will complete exercises such as group presentations, report writing, role-playing, and e-tray/in-tray (to simulate your responses to emails) in addition to the standard interviews.

-ACs test your ability to perform in real life more effectively, but you’ll also have to spend additional time preparing for them.
+ACs test your ability to perform in real life more effectively, but you’ll have to spend additional time preparing for them because the tasks are different from those in standard interviews.

 In other regions, such as Asia and Australia, the interview process is somewhere in between these two.